 This is me!
 I’ve always gotten bored with life, and my marriage is part of my life.
 Therefore, I get bored with marriage.
 I get tired of doing the same things the same way all the time, and I let my boredom destroy my love for my husband.

 Last Saturday night, my husband took me out for a nice sushi dinner.
 It was a gorgeous day, but I was in a dark, brooding mood.
 I told him I was bored, and I know that hurt him.
 I sulked throughout our meal, and it ruined the evening for him.
-Luckily, I pulled it out of the toilet after we got home, and we had a very nice time later that night, at home!
+Luckily, I was able to salvage the evening before we got home, and we had a very nice time later that night, at home!
 But I could easily ruin my marriage by focusing on how boring it can be to be with the same person for years.
 And the crazy thing is, I really, really don’t want to lose him.
 We have a good relationship, but it could go bad if I let it.

 We get distracted